Karlo Štajner: Biography

 Štajner settled in Moscow, where he was appointed manager of the Comintern publishing house.
 While in Moscow, he met and married Russian girl Sofya "Sonya" Yefimovna Moiseeva in 1935.
-During the Great Purge, Štajner was arrested on 4 November 1936 by the NKVD agents and accused of being a "counterrevolutionary, Gestapo agent, and accomplice in the murder of Sergey Kirov".
-He was tried together with Yugoslavian communist leaders Filip Filipović and Antun Mavrak, both of whom died during the Great Purge.
+On 4 November 1936, during the height of the Great Purge, Štajner was arrested by the NKVD agents and accused of being a "counterrevolutionary, Gestapo agent, and accomplice in the murder of Sergey Kirov".
+He was tried together with Yugoslav communist leaders Filip Filipović and Antun Mavrak, both of whom were executed during the Great Purge.
 From November 1936 til May 1937, Štajner was confined in the NKVD prisons Lubyanka and Butyrka, and then submitted to the military court and confined in the Lefortovo Prison.
-In June 1937 he was found guilty by the military court and sentenced to ten years in prison.
+In June 1937, he was found guilty by the military court and sentenced to ten years in prison.
 He was then transferred to the Solovki prison camp on the Solovetsky Islands, where he was held until August 1939.
 He was then transferred to the Nadezhda work camp near Dudinka in northern Siberia.
 There, he took part in the building of the railway and then in the building of the city of Norilsk.
 In 1943, Štajner was sentenced to ten more years in prison, plus five years of loss of rights.
-In 1948, after the Tito–Stalin split and the expulsion of the CPY from the Comintern, the NKVD asked him to testify against the Yugoslavian leadership, which he refused.
+In 1948, after the Tito–Stalin split and the expulsion of the CPY from the Comintern, the NKVD asked him to testify against the Yugoslav leadership, which he refused.
 Shortly afterwards, he was transferred to Irkutsk, where he was held until 1949, and then to Bratsk, where he was held until September 1953.
 His 17-year prison term ended on 22 September 1953, six months after the death of Stalin.
 After being released from prison, Štajner was not allowed to return to Moscow, but was forced to live in exile in Siberia according to the 101st kilometre Law.
 While in exile, Štajner lived in Krasnoyarsk, Yeniseysk and Maklakovo between 1953 and 1956.
 There, he worked as a stonemason, and then as a factory worker.